 The GFBR denotes the bit rate that is guaranteed to be provided by the network to a GBR and Delay Critical GBR QoS Flow, over the Averaging Time Window.
 The MFBR limits the bit rate that is expected by a GBR QoS Flow (e.g. excess traffic may get discarded or delayed by a rate shaping or policing function at the UE, RAN, UPF).

 GFBR and MFBR are signalled on N2 and N11 for each of the GBR QoS Flows.

+NOTE: For each QoS Flow of Delay Critical GBR resource type, the SMF can ensure that the GFBR of the QoS Flow can be achieved with the MDBV of the 5QI using the QoS Flow binding functionality described in clause 6.1.3.2.4 in TS 23.503 [45].